 Importance Of Eye Test At Home

 Eye test at home is something that can lower the risk of high damage to your eyes.
 There is no doubt in the fact that you have the facility of professional aid whatever may be the issue.
 Be it physical, mental, educational, or any other area of life for that matter.
 Likewise, doctors do exist for every health issue being faced by the people out there.
 Take for example vision issue.
-So for this, you have several options when it comes to eye-specialists.
+So for this, you have several options when it comes to eye specialists.

-You just need to step out of your doors, cover a few kilometres and you are in anyone the good and big clinics.
+You just need to step out of your doors, cover a few kilometers and you are in anyone the good and big clinics.
 But have you given a thought to certain tests, what you may call precautions can be taken before moving out to any professionals also?
 It must be done.
 Precaution is always better than cure, as always said and believed.

 If it comes to do an eye care test at home, it could be done in a quite easy and simple way.
 But wait, here is a reminder.
 These eye tests at home cannot remember that, they just cannot be the substitutes for eye tests provided by the professionals with the use of technical and advanced tools which is done in a way proper and accurate manner than those done at homes.
 So you need to be aware of the misconceptions.

-Relying cent per cent on the vision tests performed at home (especially in the case of children) will result in harm only.
+Relying cent percent on the vision tests performed at home (especially in the case of children) will result in harm only.
 Because when you go to your doctors, they do not just perform the eye tests and send you away.
 Rather, they make you aware of the causes, cures, and every minute detail to be taken care of in the future as well.

 However, once you feel that your eyes might be in a problem, or if you are facing vision issues, you can have an eye test at home before going for professional help.
 For this, there are certain arrangements which are needed to be fulfilled.
 A few objects, some setting up of an area at your home where the tests can be performed, are among those.

-Things You Need To Do At Home:
+Things You Need To Do At Home

-- A disposable cup or tissue paper for covering your one eye while having the test for the other.
+- A disposable cup or tissue paper for covering one eye while having the test for the other.

 - Glued tape or tack for hanging your vision test chart on the wall or the board.